ucfacmw/ucfacmw.org/content/authors/alice-zhang/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "ucfacmw.vp@gmail.com"
+email: "ucfacmw.dev@gmail.com"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Officers
 - Officers 2020 - 2021
-- Officers 2019 - 2020
+- Committees
+- Web & Mobile Dev.
+Committee

 # Add your biography below the ---
 ---
 Hello!
-I'm Annabel, the President for ACM and ACM-W. Last year I was the Vice President for the club, and before that I was the Outreach Director.
-I've interned at two different financial services companies, Fidelity and PwC.
-Fun Fact: I have dual US/UK citizenship.
+My name is Alice Zhang and I am the Mobile Development Director for ACM and ACM-W. I am extremely passionate about art and you can find my work [@ricedrink](https://instagram.com/ricedrink) on Instagram.